Blatten (Lötschen)

-Blatten (/de/) is a village and municipality in the Lötschental in the canton of Valais, Switzerland, which was almost entirely destroyed by a cataclysmic landslide on 28 May 2025.
+Blatten (/de/) is a village and municipality in the Lötschental in the canton of Valais, Switzerland, which was almost entirely destroyed by a cataclysmic landslide caused by a glacier collapse on 28 May 2025.
 It is part of the district of Westlich Raron, and much of its area lies within the Jungfrau-Aletsch protected area, a World Heritage Site.
 In addition to the main village of Blatten, the municipality includes the settlements of Eisten, Fafleralp, Ried and Weissenried.

 The Belalp ski resort and village of Blatten bei Naters lie some 15 km to the south-east in a direct line, or about 50 km by road.

 History

 Blatten was first mentioned in a deed of 1343 as uffen der Blatten.

 The Fafleralp above the village area has been a tourist attraction since 1910.

 The village was connected by paved road in 1954 and thenceforth residents turned more and more to jobs in the industrial and service sectors and the population also declined somewhat.